kristaps-m/CarStatistics/README.md

    - 4.1 If you are on Windows OS - Double click 'start-apps.bat' file in root directory.
    - <img src="readme_pics/start_bat_file.png">
+   - If windows defender or antivirus says it is unsafe (you can open it in texteditor and look that is safe) you can still run it.
    - This should open 2 Command Prompts and default Web Browser.
    - :exclamation: Wait until all is loaded and start using http://localhost:3000